 TECHNICAL COMPETENCY AND SAFETY MANAGEMENT

-The visible and obvious core of measurable hard skills required to deliver the service required.
-The Polar Tourism Qualifications (PTQ) Framework and individual syllabi outline the PTGA internal process.
-People may also bring external qualifications or their raw experience and training from within a company or organization and have this learning recognized.
+The visible and obvious core of measurable hard skills required to deliver the service required but this also includes looking after a ones own personal presentation and professional bearing.
+The Polar Qualifications (PQ) Framework and individual syllabi outline the PTGA internal processes.
+People may also bring external qualifications or their raw experience and training from within the Polar Tourism Industry and have this learning recognized.

 LEADERSHIP, TEAMWORK AND COMMUNICATION